aro-network/aro-docs/docs/user-guides/device-setup.md

 ### Step 2: Add Device To Your Dashboard

-Make sure you have already created you Aro Account (Aro ID) and log in to your Dashboard.
+Make sure you have already created you ARO Account (ARO ID) and log in to your Dashboard.

 > Refer to <Link to="/user-guides/dashboard">**this guide**</Link> for account creation process.